Slow Cooker Cheesy Scalloped Potatoes (Holiday-Ready & Foolproof)

 2. Prepare your slow cooker and ingredients as needed.
 Cooking times may vary depending on your slow cooker and ingredient thickness.

-4. Grease the inside of the slow cooker with butter.
+6. Grease the inside of the slow cooker thoroughly with butter to prevent sticking.

-5. Stir heavy cream, cheddar, Parmesan, garlic, salt, and pepper in a bowl.
+8. In a bowl, mix cream, cheddar, Parmesan, garlic, salt, and pepper until evenly combined.

-7. Cover and cook on LOW for 4–5 hours, or until the potatoes are tender when pierced with a fork.
+12. Cover and cook on LOW for 4–5 hours, or until potatoes are tender when pierced with a fork in the center.

 About the Author